jimmsmit/COVID_19_ICU_dynamic_mortality_prediction/README.md

 The required dataset contains N (nuber of rows) patient samples and 36 columns, ie the variables collected for each sample.

 There is a model for mortality risk within the coming 24 hours and for in-ICU mortality risk.
 Samples used to validate the different models should be labeled accordingly.
+For 24 hour mortality prediction, this means that samples which are sampled within 24 hours of in-ICU mortality are labeled as '1', and '0' otherwise.
+For in-ICU mortality prediction, this means that samples which are sampled from patients who died in the ICU are labeled as '1', and '0' otherwise.
+(see supplementary figure 2, supplementary material --> https://www.sciencedirect.com/science/article/pii/S2666521222000242#appsec1)

 Make sure the columns of the datasets contains the correct variables, are in the correct order and are in the correct units (see the table below).